-In this post, I will focus on describing a WebQuest example I created for the Granny Cloud in Genial.ly.
-You may wonder what is the Granny Cloud?
+In this post, I will describe a WebQuest example I created for the Granny Cloud in Genial.ly.
+You may wonder what the Granny Cloud is?

 Every child and every classroom is a story in itself, but the Granny Cloud is even more special because you can volunteer and join a virtual classroom no matter where you are.
 We, grannies, are there to support and guide the children through self-discovery, and we do not do any teaching.
 There is no curriculum, and you do not have to be a teacher to become a granny- you need to have the proper equipment for video chats, some free time, and a lot of love for children!
 Every center is different, but all the granny sessions have the same goals: